How does carbon become blue?

 Our research team includes scientists from the Auckland University, the University of Otago and the Universidad de Los Lagos (Chile).

-Another research project will attempt to better understand kelp's contribution to carbon sequestration.
+A second research project being undertaken with the National Institute for Water and Atmospheric Research (NIWA) is gaining a better understanding of kelp's contribution to carbon sequestration.
 In this we will quantify how much and for how long natural kelp beds in New Zealand remove carbon from the atmosphere into deep-sea environments: the coastal shelf and submarine canyons leading to very deep ocean trenches.